 - Increase time for the IN-class Physical Activity Practicum. - Increase time for the OUT-of-class Physical Activity Practicum. - Increase time for one or more of the Core Component modules to allow teachers more IN-class time for in-depth study. - Increase time for one or more of the Core Component modules to allow students more OUT-of-class time for in-depth study. - Allow IN- or OUT-of-class time for teachers or students to expand on a topic that connects with one or more of the modules from the Core Component or the Physical Activity Practicum.
-Some examples are suggested below: - Module A: Physical Activity Practicum could include opportunities for alternative pursuits/outdoor education, sport or dance specialization, and biomechanics for high performance. - Module B: Fitness Management could include more exercise science topics such as energy systems, fitness training, and fitness leadership. - Module C: Mental-Emotional Health could include research projects or learning more about alternative health options. - Module D: Social Impact of Sport could include leadership in sport and recreation. - Module E: Substance Use and Abuse Prevention could include developing an anti-drug or anti-violence prevention campaign.
+Some examples are suggested below: - Module A: Physical Activity Practicum could include opportunities for alternative pursuits/outdoor education, sport or dance specialization, and biomechanics for high performance. - Module B: Fitness Management could include more exercise science topics such as energy systems, fitness training, and fitness leadership. - Module C: Nutrition could include topics related to sport nutrition, functional foods, and mindless eating. - Module D: Personal and Social Development could include topics related to leadership in sport and recreation and character development. - Module E: Healthy Relationships could include topics such as caregiving and conflict resolution.